 We have credit exposure related to finance leases that reflects the risk that our finance lease customers fail to meet their payment obligations and the risk that the aircraft value is less than the unguaranteed residual value assumed in the investment in finance leases calculation.
-We recorded an allowance for credit losses on our outstanding investment in finance leases, net, upon the adoption of ASC 326, and we will record an allowance in the future at the initial recognition of a finance lease.
-Our methodology for calculating the allowance for credit losses is described in Note 5 and is based on our estimate of expected credit losses over the lease term and the risk that the aircraft value is less than the unguaranteed residual value at lease end.
+We record an allowance for credit losses based on our estimate of expected credit losses over the lease term and the risk that the aircraft value is less than the unguaranteed residual value at lease end.